MereldeLeur/ZI-Supply-Chain-Model/README.md

 # Zero-Intelligence Supply Chain Simulation – Fragility Calibration

-This repository contains the full simulation and analysis code for the Zero-Intelligence (ZI) model used in the MSc thesis _"Timeliness Criticality in Supply Chains"_ by Merel de Leur (2025).
+This repository contains the full simulation and analysis code for the Zero-Intelligence (ZI) Supply-Chain model used in the MSc thesis _"Timeliness Criticality in Supply Chains"_ by Merel de Leur (2025).
 The simulation framework was developed to isolate structural sources of systemic fragility in decentralized supply networks.

 ---